 MASI will be located in St. Michael’s historic Windle House, an 1897 Victorian mansion on the St. Michael’s campus.

 Here are the courses that are to be offered in the 2017-2018 academic year.
-Please note that course offerings are subject to change.
 This page will be updated when courses are entered into the Faculty schedule:

 General Introduction to Eastern Churches (SMJ1610H – Prof. TBD)

 Foundations of Eastern Christian Theology (SMT1104H – Prof. TBD)

 *Christ the Saviour: Eastern Christian Perspectives (SMT2210H – Prof. A. Chirovsky)